oowais/Muses/README.md

 `pip3 install -r requirements.txt`

 ## Run
+### Run with your audio
+- Change the `database_name` from test.sqlite to anything else as per your liking (eg: db.sqlite) in `runner.py`
+- Add audio files to `audio_resources` folder whose similarity you wish to find
+- run `python runner.py` from root of project

+### Run with existing data in database
+- make sure `audio_resources` folder is empty
+- make sure the `database_name` is test.db in `runner.py`
-`python runner.py`
+- run `python runner.py` from root of project

-You might have to add sudo depending on the configuration of your system
+>You might have to add sudo depending on the configuration of your system

+## Future prosects
+- Way to cluster close audio
+- Store Audio data like features in database
+- Load audio from youtube
+- Able to tell which song to pick from youtube

 ## Problems with importing librosa
 ### Test if librosa installed installed properly.